jblanked/FlipperHTTP/Raspberry Pi Pico 2 W/MicroPython/README.md

 3. While holding the `BOOT` button, connect the Raspberry Pi Pico W to your computer using a USB cable.
 4. Drag and drop the downloaded file onto the device.
 It will automatically reboot and begin running the FlipperHTTP firmware.

 You're all set!
 When you reboot your Pico 2 W, it will run the FlipperHTTP Flash.
-Here's a video tutorial: https://www.youtube.com/watch?v=rdzKDCjbZ4k
+Check out these video tutorials if you need help: https://github.com/jblanked/FlipperHTTP/tree/main/Tutorials.md